 - Dusk and dawn are the times of day when you are most likely to be bitten by an Aedes aegypti (the ones that transmit dengue fever) mosquito; cover yourself before enjoying that sunset cocktail!

-- Studies show that mosquitoes are attracted to chemicals excreted in sweat.
-Staying as clean as possible -- without smelling too inviting -- will help to attract less mosquitoes.
-Staying clean also helps keep your travel mates happier.
+- Along with being attracted to carbon dioxide breathed out by their prey, studies show mosquitoes are attracted to chemicals excreted in sweat.
+Staying as clean as possible — without smelling too flowery — will help to attract less mosquitoes.
+Staying clean also helps keep your travelmates happier!

 - Reapply DEET to exposed skin at least every three hours for maximum effect.
 Apply more often if you are sweating a lot.
 If you need to use both DEET and sunscreen, apply the DEET first, allow it to dry, and then apply sunscreen.
 Products containing both are often not as effective.

-- When first checking into your accommodation, close your bathroom door, spray holes found in vents and nets with DEET, and turn over any buckets or stagnant water sources outside.
-Make it a habit to keep your door closed.
+- When first checking into your accommodation, spray holes found in window screens and nets with DEET.
+Turn over any buckets, empty flower pots, or other sources of stagnant water outside.

 - If you have one, use the mosquito net above your bed.
 Tuck in corners to keep the net secured, and spray any holes you find with repellent.

-- Burn mosquito coils -- made from a powder derived from chrysanthemum plants -- whenever sitting outside for prolonged periods.
-Never burn coils inside enclosed spaces!
+- Burn mosquito coils — made from a powder derived from chrysanthemum plants — whenever sitting outside for prolonged periods.
+These coils are usually available from local shops.
+Don't use them inside; never burn coils inside enclosed spaces.
 Burning incense sticks will also offer some protection.

 Dengue Fever in Asia

 Southeast Asia was declared by the WHO as the area with the greatest risk for contracting dengue fever.
-Instances of the virus is on the rise; dengue has spread from only nine countries to more than 100 countries in the last 40 years.
-Dengue fever even began making appearances in Florida in 2009 -- the first cases seen in the U.S. in more than 70 years.
+Instances of the virus are on the rise; dengue has spread from only nine countries to more than 100 countries in the last 40 years.
+Dengue fever even began making appearances in Florida in 2009 — the first cases seen in the U.S. in more than 70 years.

-Note: Singapore is an exception; most of the island is sprayed to control mosquito populations and keep dengue in check.
+Note: Singapore is an exception; most of the island is sprayed to control mosquito populations, and measures are taken to keep dengue in check.

 Dengue fever is transmitted by the A. aegypti species or "tiger" mosquitoes (with black and white stripes) that often bite during the daytime.
-Simply put: you can't get dengue fever unless bitten by a mosquito that is carrying the virus.
+But don't worry about every bite you receive on your trip.
+You can't get dengue fever unless bitten by a mosquito that is already carrying the virus.

 No one knows for sure how many people get dengue fever every year; cases often happen in rural places or go unreported.
 A conservative estimate is that at least 50 million people contract dengue from a mosquito bite each year, while some experts believe as many as 500 million people may become infected annually.
 Dengue is thought to cause around 20,000 deaths per year.